Pension Review Board

 PRB Overview

 The Board has 9 voting members: Employers have 3 representatives; each employee group has 2 representatives (2 firefighters and 2 police officers); the public has 1 representative; and the Director of Finance and Administration or designee.
-Board members are appointed by the Governor and hold terms which are set by law.
-The Board must meet once a year, and may call other regular and special meetings at its discretion.
-These meetings are open to the public.

 Board Members

-Chairman, Employer Member
+Chairman, Police Employee Member

 Farris Hensley